Wilmer Flores Preview, Player Props: Giants vs. Dodgers

-On Friday, Wilmer Flores (.179 slugging percentage in past 10 games, with zero home runs) and the San Francisco Giants play the Los Angeles Dodgers, whose starting pitcher will be Lance Lynn.
-First pitch is at 10:15 PM ET.
+Wilmer Flores, with a slugging percentage of .370 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants versus the Los Angeles Dodgers, with Clayton Kershaw on the mound, September 30 at 9:05 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Padres.
+He hit a home run while going 2-for-3 in his most recent game against the Dodgers.

 Sportsbook Promo Codes